Jabo10/cse15l-lab-reports/Week3Lab.md

 ./travel_guides/berlitz2/Canada-WhereToGo.txt
 ./travel_guides/berlitz2/China-WhereToGo.txt
 `

-this is used to search for files or directories of a specific size in bytes hence the c
+This is used to search for files or directories of a specific size in bytes hence the c

 now using it with Megabytes as M
 `find . -size +1M`
 ` `

-returns that nothing was found so it is empty meaning nothing in the current directory was bigger.
+Returns that nothing was found so it is empty meaning nothing in the current directory was bigger.

 ### using `-type` command
 `find . -type d`